bkudler/waveset-starter-files/README.md

 ```

-you will have to pick a mono audio file for each variable.
+Pick a mono audio file for each variable.
 Put the aboslute path in between the quotation marks.
 Each file is used for a different waveset transformation.